VKBobyr/ts-data-class/readme.md

  */
 ```

 Typescript will suggest parameters and provide warnings if the types are wrong.
-Instantiating the object will also apply the parsers on each field (defined in `Person.setParsers`).
+Instantiating the object will also apply the parsers on each field (that we set in the constructor).

 ### copyWith